Toyota Dyna vs Hino Dutro Singapore Guide

 Standard Features

-• Air Conditioning: Standard on both (non-negotiable in Singapore's climate)
+• Air Conditioning: Standard (non-negotiable in Singapore's climate)

 • Power Steering: Tilt adjustment standard; Dyna adds telescopic adjustment

-• Safety: Both include driver airbags, ABS, EBD, 3-point seat belts as standard
+• Safety: Driver airbags, ABS, EBD, 3-point seat belts

 • Visibility: Excellent forward visibility from cab-over design